• Skip to primary navigation

 USA

-Sara Feldman, PT, DPT, ATP is the Clinical Liaison for the ALS Hope Foundation in Philadelphia, PA, USA.
+Sara Feldman, PT, DPT, ATP, is the Clinical Liaison for the ALS Hope Foundation in Philadelphia, PA, USA.
 Dr. Feldman is the Physical Therapist and Assistive Technology Professional at the MDA/ALS Center of Hope, where she has been serving people with ALS/MND for more than 20 years.
 In addition to clinical care, she is involved in clinical trials, education and the use of assistive technology.
 She is Co-Chair of the Northeast ALS Consortium (NEALS) Physical Therapy Committee and is the Clinical Evaluator Representative on the NEALS Executive Committee.
 She has been an active delegate to the Alliance since 2007 and has participated in three partnerships, with ABrELA, Iceland MND Association and IsrALS.
 She is committed to ensuring the Partnership Programme continues to expand and grow.
 In 2015, Sara assumed the role of the Co-Chair of the Allied Professionals Forum.
 Sara brings a clinician’s perspective and experience to the Alliance Board and until there is a cure, will continue to work towards improving care.

 ALS Hope Foundation